200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-14-SolubleSahuagin.md

 On the gaming end of things, firstly, I was inspired by early Judges Guild supplements.
 Second, use of the word "opilione" is a one-word homage to Gary Gygax's prose style.
 That's not sarcasm; Gygax really expanded my vocabulary when I was a kid.
 Finally, I tried to capture Dave Arneson's wry humor and the way he spiced his fantasy with science fiction.

 That's a lot of inspiration for 200 words.
 Frankly, I'll be happy if one of these monsters shows up in someone's game.
 I'm curious how other people will flesh them out.
 I hope anyone who makes use of these posts their creations online where I can see them!

+## Judge Comments

+What a great set of weird and unique monsters!
+A good tool for GMs who want to add a little bit of strangeness to their game.
+Could fit into most settings, would be best in horror.
+I love the new monsters that aren't just "another flavor of dragon" or "mammal crosses with reptile/insect". _- [Jacqueline Bryk]_({{site.baseurl}}/judges)